univention/nubus-stack/README.md

 project.

-The repository's content provides you with first insights into the containerized cloud IAM from Univention, derived from the UCS appliance.
+The repository's content provides you with first insights into the containerized cloud IAM from Univention, extracting the core technologies from the UCS appliance.

-# UMS Stack
+# Nubus

-This repository does contain a Helm chart which allows to install the Univention Management Stack components.
+This repository does contain a Helm chart which allows to install all the Nubus components.

 ## Example usage

 This repository is mainly concerned with the Helm chart for the stack.
-Please take a look into the README file of the chart in `./helm/ums/README.md`.
+Please take a look into the README file of the chart in `./helm/nubus/README.md`.

 ## Development setup